 In equation (1), C(x,t) denotes the density of bacteria in the environment at time t and position x, S(x,t) denotes the density of susceptible hens at time t and position x, I(x,t) denotes the density of infectious hens at time t and position x. v(x,t) denotes the variable control on which one acts to reduce over time the density of bacteria within hen house. χ{ω} is the characteristic function of the control set ω and ν denotes the unit outward normal vector to Γ .
 The term $\beta(t)I(x,t)$ represents the density of excreted bacteria by infectious hens at time t and position x.
-The reals σ , α and D denote respectively the transmission rate, the mortality rate of the bacteria and the diffusion coefficient for their dispersal in the environment.
+Because the quantity of fecal shedding by infected hens can fluctuate over time, we assume that the excretion rate β is depending on time t.
+The parameters σ , α and D denote respectively the transmission rate, the mortality rate of the bacteria and the diffusion coefficient for their dispersal in the environment.
+Furthermore, we assume that σ , α and D are constant and positive.
 The domain Ω represents an industrial laying hens house in which the population of laying hens is confined and assumed motionless.
-In (1), the excretion rate of the bacteria by hens does not take into account the age of infection (the time lapsed since infection) as in [1], but only the time.
 The variable control is introduced in order to understand how to eliminate salmonella at a final time t = T when disease was already introduced at a previous time t = 0.
-As in [1, 23], we assume that Salmonella disperses in the hens house via a diffusion process through dust particles, contaminated aerosols.
+As in [1, 22], we assume that Salmonella disperses in the hens house via a diffusion process through dust particles, contaminated aerosols.